Clinceni

 Clinceni is a commune in the southwestern part of Ilfov County, Muntenia, Romania.
-It is composed of three villages: Clinceni, Olteni and Ordoreanu.
+It is composed of three villages: Clinceni, Olteni, and Ordoreanu.
 The location hosts a small airport.

 Currently, the village of Clinceni has the Guinness World Records for the biggest flag ever made.
 The flag, of Romania, weighs 5 t and measures 349 m by 227 m.
 Work on the flag required 2 months and 70 km of thread.
 Previously, Lebanon was the country with this record.

+Clinceni also has a football team named LPS HD Clinceni who play in the Liga III, the third level of the Romanian football league system.
+Its home ground, the Clinceni Stadium, has a capacity of 4,500 seats.